rebeccanyachieo/soc-analyst-labs/soc-investigations/rdp-failed-authentication-log-analysis/README.md

 | Technique | ID | Description |
 |---|---|---|
 | Brute Force (Password Guessing) | T1110.001 | Repeated authentication attempts against a valid account over RDP to identify correct credentials |

-## Takeaway

-This investigation confirms that repeated failed login attempts from a single source can be:

-- Clearly identified in Windows Security logs
-- Grouped by source IP
-- Measured against a defined threshold